Skip to main content

 Timeline View

-To activate native-resolution streaming, in the bottom right corner of the video player, click the HD button.
+To change this setting, in the bottom right corner of the video player, click the HD button.

-Note: HD quality is not available for portions of video that do not include motion.
+Note: HD quality is not available for portions of video that do not include motion, and the resolution depends on the specifications of the camera capturing the video.

 An animated gif showing the location of the HD video button in the Timeline page.